 SCREEN ACTING 200 - TERM NAMES

-Term 1 The Actor's craft
+Term 1 The Embodied Actor

 Term 2 Characterisation for Actors

-Term 3 Method acting
+Term 3 Scene work skills

-Term 4 Scene work skills
+Term 4 Method Acting

 In Screen Acting 200, students build on the foundations laid in year one with an emphasis on honing the student's body and mental process, exploring neutrality, creating characterization and partner work.
 Students receive training in various techniques and methods within the craft of acting that address the above as well as individual blocks, habitual body patterns and scene work.
 By studying different acting methods and theories, students are given a vocabulary and technical tool-box from which to build their own processes when performing a range of scenes and characters.
 The course focuses on naturalistic acting for the screen but also equips students for naturalistic stage performances.